jobrachem/hpc-minimal/README.md

 The machine you log into is a shared **login node**, used to prepare files and submit work.
 Run simulations as jobs through **Slurm**, the scheduler that assigns work to compute nodes.
 A submitted batch job continues after you disconnect.
 The [cluster overview](https://docs.hpc.gwdg.de/start_here/using_the_cluster/index.html) explains this division; the following sections cover the R environment, file transfers, and job submission.

-## Set up your R environment on the server
+## Test your R environment on the server

 GWDG provides ready-to-use R installations through **modules**.
 Loading a module makes a particular software version available in your terminal.
 Your Windows R installation and its packages are separate from the cluster installation.